 I ♥ Seoul chocolate

-When Ronnie & I visited Seoul in May 2016, we found a lot had changed chocolate-wise since our first visit in 2009 when we had just started this blog and couldn’t find any local artisan chocolatiers.
+When Cacaopod & I visited Seoul in May 2016, we found a lot had changed chocolate-wise since our first visit in 2009 when we had just started this blog and couldn’t find any local artisan chocolatiers.
 Now there are Korean artisan chocolatiers sprinkled around the city, making delicious chocolate in delightful spaces.
 We visited 4 chocolate shops this time (Piaf Artisan Chocolatiers, Cacao Boom, Coco Bruni Chocolatier & Barista, and Passion 5), but we look forward to discovering more when we visit Seoul again.
 It’s not an easy task due to some unique aspects to Seoul.

 Seoul is a happenin’ city where things change quickly.
 We were told that many commercial leases are month-to-month — there are even commercial spaces that rent by the day or hour in trendy areas like Hongdae, a university area full of shops and attractions aimed at young adults.